-If we conservatively value the bonus miles at 1 penny each and since I’ve argued that the fair trading price for MQMs is about 3 cents each (see How much should you pay for elite qualifying miles), this signup bonus is worth at least $400 (but only if you seek elite status.
+If we conservatively value the bonus miles at 1 penny each and since I’ve argued that the fair trading price for MQMs is about 3 cents each (see How much should you pay for elite qualifying miles), this welcome bonus is worth at least $400 (but only if you seek elite status.
 If you do not seek elite status the value is only about $100).

 Sky Club Access:

 Once you have this card, you can get into any Delta Sky Club when flying Delta.
 Guests are charged extra.
 A Delta Sky Club membership costs $450 for an individual membership (and $695 for Executive Membership which allows bringing in up to 2 guests for free).
 Personally, I would never pay for that, though.
 So, I would peg this benefit at about $150, but you should really judge for yourself how much it is worth to you.

 After the first year, when you renew the card, you receive a a free companion certificate.
 This will allow you to essentially buy two tickets to and from anywhere in the continental US for the price of one.
 Unlike the companion certificate that comes with the Delta Platinum card, this one allows purchasing first class tickets.
 Note that the companion does not earn miles or MQMs.
 Also, there are some fare class restrictions to these certificates.
 I like to use these certificates either on regional jets that don’t have first class or as a way to buy two first class tickets for the price of one.
 Personally, I value this benefit at about $250.
 See also: Delta companion certificates quick guide.